mawillcockson/mw_url_shortener/docs/notes.md

 short-link: /awesome
 ```

+#### Implementation

+Could the FastAPI TestClient be used for manipulating the database locally?
+That way, the configuration can be injected and everything.

 #### Unauthenticated local access

 I picture the local version doing the same thing as the remote version, but using "`127.0.0.1`" for the URL instead.